WoltLab/docs.woltlab.com/docs/view/template-plugins.md

 ## `|plainTime`

+!!! info "This template plugin has been deprecated in WoltLab Suite 6.0."

 `plainTime` formats a timestamp to include year, month, day, hour, and minutes.
 The exact formatting depends on the current language (via the language items `wcf.date.dateTimeFormat`, `wcf.date.dateFormat`, and `wcf.date.timeFormat`).